johnsonandjohnson/Bodiless-JS/UPGRADE.md

 * npm run start of any site hits out of memory error during building development packages.
   * no known fix at this time.

-Timings of PNPM
+Timings of NX
-pnpm run setup on a fresh clone
+nx run setup on a fresh clone

 | Step                                                      | Run 1         | Run 2 | Run 3 | Run 4 |
 |-----------------------------------------------------------|---------------|-------|-------|-------|